az-hasan/SGXTutorial/README.md

 I'd like to try without Mono first though, since SGX for Linux may have compatibility issues with Mono

+- Assume: SGX enabled machine, 64-bit
+- My code has very little error checking.
+It was meant as a quick thing to help me figure out the interface between the enclave & application

 ------------------------------------
 How to Build/Execute the Sample Code